 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the public rising main.
-The plumbing installation, where seen, comprises copper distribution pipes together with uPVC waste pipes.
-Sanitary fittings are white and consist of a shower room with shower unit and wash hand basin, a WC and a second WC at ground floor level.
-Heating and hat water Viewel increasion of the accessible ninework, water Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-Heating and hot water tanks, cylinders and fittings without removing any Heating and hot water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or Heating and hot water tanks, cylinders and fittings without removing any insulation.
+Where seen, the plumbing installations comprise copper distribution pipes, together with uPVC waste pipes.
+Sanitary fittings comprise a bathroom with bath (shower over), WC and wash hand basin.
+There is an en-suite shower room with shower unit, WC and wash hand basin.
+There is also a cloakroom WC with WC and wash hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by way of an oil fired wet central heating Heating and hot water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Heating is provided by way of an oil fired wet central heating system supplying radiators throughout.
-The central heating system is supplemented by an electrical immersion attached to the hot water cylinder which is located
+There is a full oil fired wet central heating system supplying radiators.
+Domestic hot water is from the central heating system and supplemented by electric immersion which is attached to the hot water cylinder located in the outbuilding.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.